ebekkers/gsplinets/README.md

 ## Spline G-CNNs

-This repository contains the sore code accompanying the paper "B-Spline CNNs on Lie Groups" which is published ICLR 2020 (https://openreview.net/forum?id=H1gBhkBFDH).
+This repository contains the source code accompanying the paper "B-Spline CNNs on Lie Groups" which is published ICLR 2020 (https://openreview.net/forum?id=H1gBhkBFDH).

 ## Folder structure
 The folder structure is as follows: